FREE SHIPPING ON DECALS, BUTTONS, AND ORDERS $65 OR MORE

 We nourish our plants with a compost concoction consisting of by-products from our small batch, handcrafted coffee: chaff from roasting days blended with espresso grounds from our shop, along with other organic materials added to the mix.
 Symbiotic relationship.
 The honey our girls produce is a floral fluid filled with natural notes and nuances.
 Luscious liquid.
 Exquisite elixir.
 Golden goodness.

 Not all coffees taste the same; not all honey tastes the same.
-In that respect: even in our own backyard, this year's yield will take on different characteristics as the bees visit, pollinate different flowers, and collect nectar.
+In that respect—even in our own hives—this year's yield will take on different characteristics as the bees visit, pollinate different flowers, and collect nectar.
+Weather plays a vital role on how flowers grow and the amount of nectar and pollen is produced; precipitation, cold, warmth, humidity, rate of rain, and dry heats: abudance versus dearth.
+Backyard harvest.
 Color.
 Opacity.
 Taste.
 One year's honey may have a wildflower finish while the next year's can be sweeter and more mild.
+Each year's flow saved for record and testing against the following year.

 “Gracious words are like a honeycomb,